Compositional Chain-of-Thought Prompting for Large Multimodal Models: Introduction

-To summarize, our main contributions are as follows: (i) We introduce {\smodel}, a zero-shot Chain-of-Thought approach that utilizes scene graph representations in order to extract \textit{compositional} knowledge out of an LMM; (ii) Our proposed {\smodel} method was designed without the need for task-specific fine-tuning or annotated SG data, as well as being applicable and easy to use on various different LMM architectures; (iii) Our method shows improved performance on LLaVA-1.5 and Instruct-BLIP not only on VL compositional benchmarks like Winoground and WHOOPS! but also further enhances performance on general multimodal benchmarks like SEEDBench and MMBench, highlighting the effectiveness of our approach.
+To summarize, our main contributions are as follows: (i) We introduce {\smodel}, a zero-shot Chain-of-Thought approach that utilizes scene graph representations in order to extract \textit{compositional} knowledge out of an LMM; (ii) Our proposed {\smodel} method was designed without the need for task-specific fine-tuning or annotated SG data, as well as being applicable and easy to use on various different LMM architectures; (iii) Our method shows improved performance for LLaVA-1.5, Instruct-BLIP, SPHINX, and GPT-4V not only on VL compositional benchmarks like Winoground and WHOOPS! but also on general multimodal benchmarks like SEEDBench, MMBench, and LLaVA-Bench-in-the-Wild highlighting the effectiveness of our approach.